smash-transport/smash-vhlle-hybrid/README.md

 #### The hadron sampler section

 Also the hadron sampler needs in input the freezeout surface file, which is produced at the previous hydrodynamics stage.
-This file cannot be specified via any key in the hybrid handler configuration file, because the hadron sampler must receive the path to this file in its own configuration file.
+However, there is no dedicated `Input_file` key in the hadron sampler section of the hybrid handler configuration file, because the hadron sampler must receive the path to this file in its own configuration file already.
+Therefore, the user can set any path to the freezeout surface file by specifying it in the `Software_keys` subsection, as shown in the example below.

-If the user does not use a custom configuration file for the hadron sampler, the hybrid handler will use the default one, in which the path is set to `=DEFAULT=`.
+By default, if the user does not use a custom configuration file for the hadron sampler and does not specify the path to the freezeout surface file via `Software_keys`, the hybrid handler will use the configuration file for the hadron sampler which is contained in the ***configs*** folder and in which the path to the freezeout surface is set to `=DEFAULT=`.
-This will be resolved by the hybrid handler to the path of a *freezeout.dat* file in the ***Hydro*** output sub-folder with the same `Run_ID`,  which is expected to exist.
+This will be internally resolved by the hybrid handler to the path of a *freezeout.dat* file in the ***Hydro*** output sub-folder with the same `Run_ID`,  which is expected to exist.
 A mechanism like this one is technically needed to be able by default to refer to the same run ID and pick up the correct file from the previous stage.
 As a side-effect, it is not possible for the user to name the freezeout surface file as _=DEFAULT=_, which anyways would not probably be a very clever choice. :sweat_smile: